-There comes a time when all those “what ifs” become “right nows,” and 2018 is poised to be just such a turning point in talent acquisition.
+There comes a time when all those “what ifs” become “right nows,” and talent acquisition has arrived at one of those turning points.

-For instance, the potential energy of automation and artificial intelligence will become kinetic energy as more organizations find ways to integrate them into their recruiting processes.
+For instance, the potential energy of automation and artificial intelligence is becoming kinetic energy as more organizations find ways to integrate them into their recruiting processes.
 These technological advances will influence all aspects of talent acquisition, and have a tremendous impact on candidate experience.

 Now, there is some nuance here.
 Not everything in the marketplace that is described as “artificial intelligence” fully meets that definition.
 Some of it is pure snake oil, while other products are more along the lines of Robotic Process Automation (RPA), meaning that they can perform computation or mimic a human interaction (think chatbots or devices like Echo or Alexa), but aren’t really “intelligent.”
 But regardless of what people call it, automation is going to blow our minds in the next few years and completely revolutionize how we attract, recruit and retain candidates.